mycpp/gitbook/user_guide.md

-# Welcome to the Tool User Guide
+# myCPP Tool User Guide

-We'll walk you through the steps to using our tool.
+Welcome to the guide, we'll walk you through the steps to using the myCPP tool.

 This guide includes:
 * [State Selection](#state-selection)